 Right off the bat, you get the chance to shoot 720p video thanks to its 5MP camera which should be fine for casual viewing.

-Its flight time of 13 minutes means you can pop it up, fly it around and set it down for a quick bit of fun, and there's a load of preset functions that can be executed that makes the Tello perform some pretty neat in-flight tricks.
+Its flight time of 13 minutes means you can pop it up, fly it around and set it down for a quick bit of fun, and there's a load of preset functions that can be executed that make the Tello perform some pretty neat in-flight tricks.

 The Tello app is simple to use and makes for a convenient method of getting the drone in the air with a simple twin-stick setup that should make for some remarkably responsive and easy flying with a range of up to 100m.

-Best Drone For Enthusiasts - DJI Mavic 3
+3. DJI Mavic 3

 At the other end of the scale comes the DJI Mavic 3, which is an incredible choice for enthusiasts and professionals alike.